ken-okabe/timeline/README.md

 *While the naming convention "optional chaining" evokes Option types, its actual behavior differs from nested Option types.
 Unlike Option types, which allow values to be either Some(value) or None, nullable chaining deals with values that can either be valid values or null.
 Therefore, "nullable chaining" might be a more accurate and descriptive name.*

+## Core Components

+### Timeline Data Structure

+Both implementations define a `Timeline<'a>` (F#) or `Timeline<A>` (TypeScript) type that has:

+- A current/last value (`_last`)
+- A list of functions to execute when the value is updated (`_fns`)

+### Key Operations

+1. **Timeline Creation**: Initialize a timeline with a starting value
+2. **last**: Get the current value
+3. **next**: Update the value and trigger all registered functions
+4. **map**: Transform a timeline's values using a function
+5. **bind**: Monadic binding operation (for chaining operations)
+6. **unlink**: Remove all registered functions

+### Additional Operations

+Both implementations also include combinators:

+- **Or/Any**: Creates a timeline that resolves when any input timeline resolves
+- **And/All**: Creates a timeline that resolves when all input timelines resolve

+## Example Usage

+The main files showcase several common patterns:

+- Simple value updates and reactions
+- Transforming values with `map`
+- Chaining operations with `bind`
+- Handling null values
+- Combining timelines with logical operations
+- Asynchronous operations with setTimeout

+## Differences Between F# and TypeScript Implementations

+- F# uses a more functional style with piping (`|>`)
+- TypeScript implements the Timeline as an object with methods
+- The F# version has more detailed type handling
+- The TypeScript version offers more fluent method chaining, but requires an object-oriented implementation with methods.

+This appears to be a lightweight reactive programming framework that could be used for managing asynchronous events, UI updates, or data flow in applications.
+The implementation follows a functional reactive programming paradigm.

 # Timeline Library Specification (F#)

 ## Overview